 Our tour was finally coming to an end, and our last stop was at a closed-down sugar cane factory.
 This stop was just for a geocache.
 By this time Iqbal was very curious and kept an eye on us from the car.
-After searching around some of the old machinery for a few minutes we held up the cache for him to see.
+After searching around some old machinery for a few minutes, we held up the cache for him to see.
 Although we were very pleased with his curiosity about geocaching, deep down I’m sure he was thinking “what strange people, looking for plastic bottles on the island.”

 19 September - Wedding Day

 Our wedding began at 4pm.
 I’m sure the day existed before that time.
 We probably had breakfast and lunch, but I don’t remember.
 Those events were faded out by what happened when the clock struck 4.

 The ceremony was on the beach.
 The hotel guitarist played music in the background while we waited a few minutes for the official to arrive.
 Occasionally he would sing, sometimes another man would sing.
 It was all nice.